 Except for Child Care Services for eligible families, Boards must ensure that Workforce Solutions Office staff does not extend support services for unemployed sanctioned families and conditional applicants beyond their demonstrated cooperation period.

+Special Instructions Regarding Child Care Support Services

 Boards must ensure that Workforce Solutions Office staff enters support services into WorkInTexas.com.
-Child Care service will be entered, as a one-day service, with the redetermination date in the comment section.
+Child Care service will be entered, as a one-day service, with the expected start date for care in the comment section.

-Per §809.51, the three-month continued care will begin once the Choices Program detail in WorkInTexas.com is closed and the customer is not participating in any work, education, or training activity at any level.
+Texas Administrative Code, Title 40, Part 20, §809.45, states that Choices Child Care is authorized for a 12-month eligibility period that continues regardless of a participant’s discontinued participation in Choices.

+When a participant receiving Choices Child Care exits the Choices program, Workforce Solutions Office staff must notify Child Care Services staff and advise if the participant is employed or participating in education/training.
+If the parent is employed or participating in education/training at any level, child care services continue.

+Please refer to the Child Care Services Guide (texas.gov) for more detailed information on the provision of child care.

 B-702: Evaluation and Authorization for Child Care Services

 Boards must ensure that Workforce Solutions Office staff: